 In this context, we focus on how sensory information is encoded within the brain.
 We ask how computations used for encoding information are implemented at the circuit and cellular level and how different neuronal types carry out the algorithms necessary for the circuit to function.
 We are also interested in understanding how these sensory circuits are modulated by internal states such as motivation and attention.

 The Drosophila visual system is a perfect model for investigating these questions.
 The fly brain is significantly complex yet compact.
-With about 500 times less neurons than mice and 500,000 times less than humans, the fly brain presents us with the opportunity to research neuronal properties at a much higher resolution.
+With about 1,000 times fewer neurons than mice and 1,000,000 times fewer than humans, the fly brain presents us with the opportunity to research neuronal properties at a much higher resolution.
 The fruit fly is also capable of many sophisticated, visually-guided behaviors, providing us with a ‘read-out’ for manipulation of the system.
 This, combined with the availability of a large set of genetic tools to manipulate neuronal function makes it an ideal system to study circuits underlying sensory processing.

-We are particularly interested in the neuronal processing underlying two visual modalities: motion detection and color discrimination.
+We are particularly interested in the neuronal processing underlying two visual modalities: color discrimination and motion detection.